1956 Texas A&M Aggies football team

-The 1956 Texas A&M Aggies football team represented Texas A&M University in the 1956 NCAA University Division football season.
+The 1956 Texas A&M Aggies football team represented Texas A&M University in the 1956 college football season.
 The team won the Southwest Conference and compiled an overall record of 9–0–1, including a 6–0 record in conference play.
 However, the Aggies were on probation and not allowed to play in a bowl game.
 The team was coached by Paul "Bear" Bryant.